Campus Housing Policies

 Lost keys must be reported to the Office of Campus Housing immediately.
 If a Resident loses her keys, the student will be charged for replacement.
 In the event that the student is locked out of their room due to a lost or misplaced key, or because her key is locked in the room, the resident must contact the Campus Housing Staff person on duty for assistance.

 All residents must participate in the meal plan.
-Meal plans are available for 19-, 14-, or 10- meals per-week.
+Meal plans are available for 19-, 14-, or 10- meals per-wee, with a $75 or $150 flex dollar option.
 All first-year students are required to take the 19-meal-plan for the year of residency.
 Students are not permitted to take cafeteria utensils (plates, cups, glasses, etc.) to their rooms.
 Students who need a meal brought to them because of illness should check with the Director of Health and Wellness so that arrangements can be made.
 There is a Food Service Committee formed for the purpose of helping to maintain a high quality of food service.
 Students interested in serving on the Food Service Committee should check with the Director of Campus Housing for information on meeting times and days.
-The Meal Plan does NOT include for meals during breaks (e.g. Thanksgiving break, winter break, spring Break).
+The meal plan does NOT include for meals during breaks (e.g. Thanksgiving break, winter break, spring Break).

 Alcohol and Drug Policy